joshstephenson/WordNet-Explorer/README.md

 ######
-This project was inspired and by and uses data from [Princeton's CS project here](https://coursera.cs.princeton.edu/algs4/assignments/wordnet/specification.php).
+This project was inspired by and uses data from [Princeton's CS project here](https://coursera.cs.princeton.edu/algs4/assignments/wordnet/specification.php).